maevadevs/Learn-SQL-Server/1-dml/04-filtering-data/04-select-distinct.md

 # `SELECT DISTINCT`

-- Retrieve only the distinct values in a specified list of columns
+- Retrieve only the distinct (unique) values in a specified list of columns
 - It removes the duplicate values in the column from the result set

 ```sql